-Schieffer College of Communication scholars in recent years have considered the impact of the internet on many forms of communication.
+Schieffer College scholars in recent years have considered the impact of the internet on many forms of communication.
 They’ve asked how traditional media formats, such as traditional print newspapers, have adapted to digital formats.

 Dean of the Bob Schieffer College of Communication Kristie Bunton, Ph.D., recently told Huffington Post reporter Geoff Williams that the internet didn’t kill newspapers.
 Rather, the internet forced newspapers to adapt.